 Do you have duplicate licensing?
 If yes, what are the licensing rules for reassigning these to employees who need them?
 If the licensing rules restrict immediate reassignment, what are the timeframes and rules for removing or reducing them at the next renewal cycle?

 - Reconcile Software Usage With Acquired Software Licenses.

 A complete SAM practice ensures you maintain governance and compliance by rationalizing the versions and licensing rights across all your software.
-Eliminate blind spots in your M&A IT integration strategy by gaining visibility into all the disparate software and versions running in your estate.
+Eliminate blind spots in your M&A IT integration strategy by gaining visibility into all the disparate software and versions running in your landscape.